mittwald/cli/README.md

 ```
 USAGE
-  $ mw app create node [-p <value>] [-q] [--site-title <value>] [-w] [--entrypoint <value>]
+  $ mw app create node [-p <value>] [-q] [--site-title <value>] [-w] [--entrypoint <value>] [--wait-timeout <value>]

 FLAGS
   -p, --project-id=<value>    ID or short ID of a project; this flag is optional if a default project is set in the
                               context
   -q, --quiet                 suppress process output and only display a machine-readable summary.
-  -w, --wait                wait for your custom Node.js to be ready.
+  -w, --wait                  wait for the resource to be ready.
       --entrypoint=<value>    [default: yarn start] the command that should be used to start your custom Node.js
                               application.
       --site-title=<value>    site title for your custom Node.js installation.
+      --wait-timeout=<value>  [default: 600s] the duration to wait for the resource to be ready (common units like 'ms',
+                              's', 'm' are accepted).

 DESCRIPTION
   Creates new custom Node.js installation.